81st COA Annual Meeting | 60th CORS Annual Meeting

 2026 Scientific Planning Committee – Conflict of Interest Disclosures

-- Bernard Burgesson: To be added soon.
+- Bernard Burgesson: None.

-- Isabelle Catelas: To be added soon.
+- Isabelle Catelas: None.

-- Robert Gill: To be added soon.
+- Robert Gill: None.

-- Laura Sims: To be added soon.
+- Laura Sims: None.